elsalant/airbyte-module/README.md

 # Change notes
 This version assumes that S3 secrets are stored in a Secrets CRD and not in Vault.
 The keywords in the Secret CRD are those that the airbyte source-s3 module expects.
 If a different adaptor is used, the Secret CRD needs to be changed accordingly.
+The secret file for read is sample/eliot_s3_read_secret.yaml

-All information for the Airbyte config file comes from the Asset CRD (s3_asset.yaml) in the "s3" section and will be copied as-is to the Airbyte config file.
+All information for the Airbyte config file comes from the Asset CRD (fybrik/s3_asset.yaml) in the "s3" section and will be copied as-is to the Airbyte config file.

 To have this code work with a new connector, change the "connector" field in the asset yaml and the Airbyte config file key:values.